arikhursheed/lahman-baseball-tigers/README.md

-## Lahman Baseball Database Exercise
+## Lahman Baseball Database Exercise1
 - this data has been made available [online](http://www.seanlahman.com/baseball-archive/statistics/) by Sean Lahman
 - you can find a data dictionary [here](http://www.seanlahman.com/files/database/readme2016.txt)